 So what does Schengen mean anyway?

 Pardon me if you’re from a European country, as a typical American I tend to only pay attention to things that are directly relevant to me ;-).
 Since this was the first time we’d ever visited more than a single European country on the same trip, I wasn’t prepared.
+Our onward travel was more like a domestic U.S. flight.
 I’ve since found out why you don’t have to show your passport when traveling between most European countries.

 In 1985, The Schengen Agreement was signed in Schengen, Luxembourg between 10 countries but the real implementation didn’t begin until the Schengen Convention in 1995.
 This created what is now known as the Schengen Area.
 As per Wikipedia:

 The Schengen Area operates very much like a single state for international travel purposes with external border controls for travelers entering and exiting the area, and common visas, but with no internal border controls.

 This is why you’re able to enter the area in Germany and leave from Austria like we did on our trip.

 While it would seem to make sense to think these rules would apply to countries belonging to the European Union (EU), it’s not that simple.
 There are EU countries that excluded themselves from the agreement, such as the United Kingdom and the Republic of Ireland, and there are non-EU countries that are part of the agreement, such as Iceland, Lichtenstein, Norway, and Switzerland.

 Also included in the agreement are Monaco, San Marino, and Vatican City.

 You’re able to move within all of the countries marked in blue or green without going through immigration at the borders.